Have you got photos of your great-grandparents that you want to add to your Ancestry tree?

 Unfortunately, this lady died since the last time I looked at the tree.
 The administrator of her tree has entered her death details in her public tree, and hence I see her photograph and vital events.

 Don’t save other people’s images and re-upload

 That was before I noticed that other Ancestry members on social media were expressing disapproval of this method.

 A pillar of genealogy research is source citation.
 You’ve broken any link to the source.

 If you’re like I was, you may have no idea that there is an alternative way that keeps attribution and provides credit.

 Use Ancestry’s save feature to save a photograph to your tree

 To copy a photograph with attribution, you should click on the photograph within the other member’s family tree.

 Then use the little search box to find the person in your tree.
 The photo will enter the media gallery of your tree and will be associated with the person you specified.

-Check out our e-book on building your family tree with Ancestry.com.
-It’s available on Amazon now!
-Content includes:
+Our e-book on building your family tree with Ancestry.com is available on Amazon at a budget price.

-If you would like to watch some short video tutorials that walk through using Ancestry features step-by-step, browse through the DataMiningDNA YouTube channel.
+If you would like to watch short video tutorials that walk through using Ancestry features step-by-step, browse through the DataMiningDNA YouTube channel.